HVAC Schools in Connecticut – Degrees & Certification

 Sponsored Ad

-Furthermore, the Connecticut Geothermal Association is committed to educating the public about ground source heat pump technologies (i.e., geothermal energy), a heating method which is relatively environmentally friendly with geothermal heating and cooling systems using 40 to 60 percent less energy than traditional HVAC equipment.
+Furthermore, the Connecticut Geothermal Association is committed to educating the public about ground source heat pump technologies (i.e., geothermal energy), a heating method that is relatively environmentally friendly.
+By illustration, geothermal heating and cooling systems use 40-60 percent less energy than traditional HVAC equipment.

-For HVAC installers and mechanics in CT interested in more traditional methods of the trade, there is still a wealth of professional support in the field.
+For HVAC installers and mechanics in CT interested in more traditional trade methods, there’s still a wealth of professional support in the field.
 The non-profit Connecticut Heating & Cooling Contractors Association was established in 1972 and is open to state-licensed HVAC contractors.
 This group provides member advocacy, education, and events such as the Annual HVAC Golf Classic.

-Regardless of an HVAC technician’s methods and equipment of choice in CT, the job responsibilities are similar.
-The Bureau of Labor Statistics (BLS May 2019) explains that HVAC mechanics and installers inspect HVAC systems; diagnose problems in complex electronic controls, ducts, motors, and other parts; repair a variety of system components (e.g., refrigerant controls, ductless splits, hermetic compressors, heat pumps, electric motors, intake and exhaust fans, humidifiers, etc.); keep detailed service records; provide preventative work; maintain professional certification(s) and CT state licensure; and educate clients on energy efficiency.
+Regardless of a HVAC technician’s methods and equipment of choice in CT, the job responsibilities are similar.
+The Bureau of Labor Statistics (BLS 2024) reported that HVAC mechanics and installers inspect HVAC systems; diagnose problems in complex electronic controls, ducts, motors, and other parts; repair a variety of system components (e.g., refrigerant controls, ductless splits, hermetic compressors, heat pumps, electric motors, intake & exhaust fans, humidifiers, etc.); keep detailed service records; provide preventative work; maintain professional certification(s) and CT state licensure; and educate clients on energy efficiency.

 Read on to discover the bright career outlook for HVAC technicians in Connecticut, as well as to learn about accredited HVAC programs and how to seek state licensure through the CT Department of Consumer Protection.